 Make sure to take a look at the best mattresses for lightweight sleepers.

 Now that you have a sense of the similarities and differences between the Nectar and Nectar Lush, let’s take a closer look at how these beds are constructed.

 The Nectar’s cover is woven with Tencel fabric, which is breathable and helps the mattress sleep a touch cooler.
 The Nectar Lush also has a thin, lightweight Tencel cover to help with cooling.

 The Nectar’s primary comfort layer is made from a gel-infused memory foam that’s slow-moving and provides plenty of pressure relief.
-The gel infusion helps a bit with cooling so that this layer does not trap so much heat.
+What is gel memory foam?
+Well, the gel infusion helps a bit with cooling so that this layer does not trap so much heat.
 Below this layer, there’s a hi-core memory foam layer that’s higher-density and firmer than the memory foam above it.
 This transition layer provides more support than the top comfort layer, which helps prevent sleepers from dropping through the mattress.

 The Nectar Lush’s top comfort layer is made from 3″ of memory foam and contains Phase Change Material.
 This temperature-regulating material helps draw heat away from the body and maintain a steady body temperature, which can lead to a more comfortable sleep.
 Below the memory foam layer, there’s a 2″ transition layer made of Energex foam; this material is more responsive than the memory foam layer above it and lends some bounce to the mattress.